stefdev49/phantomjs-maven-plugin/README.md

 phantomjs-maven-plugin
 ======================

-This a backport to maven 3.0.4 maven of the phantomjs-maven-plugin for installing the [phantomjs](http://phantomjs.org) binary on your system automatically.
+This a backport to maven 3.0.4 of the phantomjs-maven-plugin for installing the [phantomjs](http://phantomjs.org) binary on your system automatically.
 You no longer need to have phantomjs pre-installed on your CI server or development workstation in order to use it as part of your build.
 Just add the following to your build:

 ```xml
 <project>